aremmell/libsir/README.md

 ## <a id="other-tools" /> Other Tools

-Additional tools utilized in the development and testing of libsir includes:
+Additional tools used for libsir development and testing include:

 | Tool | Usage |
 |-----:|:------|